janaipakos/janaipakos.github.io/resume.md

 ---
 layout: default
 ---
-<div></br></br></div>

 # Résumé

 ## Summary
-- Fifteen months experience in front-end development, UX design, and testing.
+- Fifteen months experience in front-end development, UX design, data visualization, and testing.
 - Five years of experience as project leader, from two to six members.
 - Graduate degree in Media Studies from Pratt Institute.

 ## Work Experience

 ### Capco, New York, NY (2014–now)
 Capco is a financial consulting company with a focus in technology.
-I work with international clients on website development, data analysis and visualization, and anti-money laundering documentation and testing.
+I work with international clients on website development, data analysis and visualization, and anti-money laundering software documentation and testing.

 #### Associate Consultant, Technology Domain
-- Assist in front-end development on Sharepoint 2013 customer facing website with 350+ combined pages.
+- Work with team of seven on front-end development on Sharepoint 2013 customer facing website with 350+ combined pages.
-- Record 20-hour knowledge transfer session of technical architecture and code base.
+- Record and produce 20-hour knowledge transfer session of technical architecture and code base as added value for client.
-- Create D3.js visualization and dependency tool for two different national banks; enrich user experience and reduce time for employees in identifying relevant tasks and relationships.
+- Create D3.js visualization and dependency tool for two different national banks; tools were used to enrich user experience and reduce time for employees in identifying relevant tasks and relationships.
-- Create compliance and database testing documentation for international bank.
-Work with Actimize system and flag suspicious activity reports.
+- Create more than 600 compliance and database testing documents for international bank.
+Documents span five years of software use for Actimize AML applications.
 - Collaborate on presentation dashboard using Django framework.

 ### Barfly, New York, NY (2013–Present)
 Barfly is a secret shopper reporting service for bars, restaurants, nightclubs, and hotels.
-I train shoppers in report writing and what to observe in staff behavior.
+I train shoppers in report writing and staff behavior observation.
+Reports adhere to specifications set by client.

 #### Contractor
-- Investigate and document theft, neglect, and waste in bars and restaurants; implement improvements to business flow, enhance user experience, and avoid loss by company owners.
+- Investigate and document theft, neglect, and waste in bars and restaurants; wrote more than 30 documents designed to help implement improvements to business flow, enhance user experience, and avoid loss by company owners.

 ### Pratt Institute, Brooklyn, NY (2013–2015)